diadata-org/bridgestate-ocw/README.md

 ```

 To use this Pallet on your node, you need to define the required methods and obtain the corresponding values.
+Alternatively, you can use [Substrate Node Template](https://github.com/substrate-developer-hub/substrate-node-template) for testing purposes.

-### Add the Collateral Reader pallet to your runtime
+#### Add the Collateral Reader pallet to your runtime

 In your Cargo.toml file, include the following line: